WSU-cshimizu/ceg4110-group-project-not-my-fortepiano/deliverables/guest-9-26.md

 A user story is a piece of work that a developer works on.
 Can be part of a larger feature or a stand-alone feature.
 The why is very important to developers and the acceptance criteria is a checklist of when requirements are complete.

-How to get a job: network, good resume, interview prep, company research, and answer questions honestly.
+How to get a job: Network, Good resume, Interview prep, Company research, and Answer questions honestly.